Alex Bregman Player Props: Astros vs. Brewers

-The Houston Astros, including Alex Bregman and his .450 slugging percentage over his past 10 games, battle starter Colin Rea and the Milwaukee Brewers at American Family Field, Tuesday at 7:40 PM ET.
+On Wednesday, Alex Bregman (hitting .282 in his past 10 games) and the Houston Astros face the Milwaukee Brewers, whose starting pitcher will be Adrian Houser.
+First pitch is at 1:10 PM ET.

-He racked up two hits (going 2-for-6 with an RBI) in his last game against the Brewers.
+He had a hitless performance in his most recent game (0-for-3) against the Brewers.

 Alex Bregman Game Info & Props vs. the Brewers